RootdroidDev/Rootdroid/README.md

 - 🐧 **Lin2Droid** – Fake Ubuntu terminal for big brain fun.
 - 🎨 **PleaseModMii** – Customize *everything*.
 - 🔔 **Rootify** – Get notified when a new root version is out!

+# Note that Rootdroid is still in development so stay tuned!